QuantEcon/lecture-source-jl/source/rst/getting_started_julia/fundamental_types.rst

     typeof(I)

-This is a ``UniformScaling`` type rather than an identity matrix, making it much more powerful and general
+This is a ``UniformScaling`` type rather than an identity matrix, making it much more powerful and general.

 Assignment and Passing Arrays
 ------------------------------

-As discussed above, in Julia, the left hand side of an assignment is a "binding" or a label to a value
+As discussed above, in Julia, the left hand side of an assignment is a "binding" or a label to a value.

 .. code-block:: julia

     x = [1 2 3]
     y = x  # name `y` binds to whatever value `x` bound to

-The consequence of this, is that you can re-bind that name
+The consequence of this, is that you can re-bind that name.

 .. code-block:: julia